-- Write Status Register (WRSR) instruction completion - Page Program (PP) instruction completion - Sector Erase (SE) instruction completion - Bulk Erase (BE) instruction completion - The Block Protect (BP1, BP0) bits allow part of the memory to be configured as read-only.
-This is the Software Protected Mode (SPM). - The Write Protect (W) signal, in co-operation with the Status Register Write Disable (SRWD) bit, allows the Block Protect (BP1, BP0) bits and Status Register Write Disable (SRWD) bit to be write-protected.
+- Write Status Register (WRSR) instruction completion - Page Program (PP) instruction completion - Sector Erase (SE) instruction completion - Bulk Erase (BE) instruction completion - The Block Protect (BP2, BP1, BP0) bits allow part of the memory to be configured as read-only.
+This is the Software Protected Mode (SPM). - The Write Protect (W) signal allows the Block Protect (BP2, BP1, BP0) bits and Status Register Write Disable (SRWD) bit to be protected.
 This is the Hardware Protected Mode (HPM). - In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertant Write, Program and Erase instructions, as all instructions are ignored except one particular instruction (the Release from Deep Powerdown instruction).